 Time-stamping consideration of the perfected interest between the two PDLs for interoperability is essential to ensure proper sequence of events.

-It is recommended that the sequence of events has to pre-synchronise the atomic clock and other circumstances related to the configuration to mitigate risks and/or provide alternative responsive mechanism for interoperability.
+It is recommended that the sequence of events has to pre-synchronize the atomic clock and other circumstances related to the configuration to mitigate risks and/or provide alternative responsive mechanism for interoperability.

 9.5 Future-proof

-The foreseen advent of quantum computers poses a threat on current PDLs, specifically in what relates to the vulnerability of digital signatures in transactions, and of the key-exchange mechanisms used for the communications among the nodes).
+The foreseen advent of quantum computers poses a threat on current PDLs, specifically in what relates to the vulnerability of digital signatures in transactions, and of the key-exchange mechanisms used for the communications among the nodes (see [i.5]).
 This obviously impacts inter-ledger activity and poses the additional risk of divergent solutions to address intra-ledger quantum vulnerability.

-The current proposals on PQC (Post-Quantum Cryptography) and QKD (Quantum Key Distribution) are intended to address these potential vulnerabilities, and standards solutions are being produced for their application in general signature methods and communication protocols, including the convergence of key management interfaces.
+The current proposals onPost-Quantum Cryptography (PQC) and Quantum Key Distribution (QKD) are intended to address these potential vulnerabilities, and standards solutions are being produced for their application in general signature methods and communication protocols, including the convergence of key management interfaces.
 ETSI, IETF and NIST are specifically active in these fields, and it is recommended to follow their results in order to provide feedback on their applicability for intra- and inter-ledger PDL scenarios, and to incorporate and adapt these results as they become available.

 9.6 Minimal viable governance